|Send Email||Office: McConnell Hall 310A||Phone: 585-3965|

 Will Williams’ research is in experimental cold atom physics.

-Currently he has three main research goals: high precision spectroscopy of atomic beryllium, optical production of metastable krypton, and magneto-optical trapping of atomic oxygen.
+Currently he has three main research goals: high precision spectroscopy of atomic beryllium, optical production of metastable krypton, and laser cooling and trapping of heavy lanthanides and actinides.

 Will received dual Bachelor of Science degrees, physics and mathematics, from Clarkson University in Potsdam, NY.
 After undergrad, Will went on fellowship to the University of Wisconsin-Madison where he got his PhD in experimental cold atomphysics.
 His dissertation was both theoretical, creating complex optical potentials for use in atomic lithography, and experimental, cold atom modulation instability, a nonlinear effect where atom/light interactions "grow" frequency compenents.
 After getting his PhD, Will became a postdoctoral researcher at Argonne National Laboratory, which is located outside Chicago and managed by the Department of Energy.
 There, he had two main projects: Trace analysis using cold atom techniques (also known as Atom Trap Trace Analysis) and a weak interaction study using radioactive helium-6 that tests the validity of a nuclear theory known as The Standard Model.
 Next, he took a second postdoc position at Old Dominion University where his research shifted to a photoassociation spectroscopy (making molecules from cold atoms), Rydberg Physics, and underwater LIDAR.